uzyovoys/zenbot/_pages/botscript/get.md

 Read more about these functions in a [dedicated chapter](/expressions/).

 ## Timeouts
-Zenbot wouldn’t wait too much.
-So it uses HTTP response timeout about 15 seconds.
+Zenbot\'s HTTP response timeout is about 15 seconds.

+## Asynchronous requests
+Do not provide a "var" attribute if you would like to process HTTP request asynchronously.

 ## Parameters and headers
 You can define a set of HTTP request parameters and headers inside the `get` tag.